 Choosing A Replacement Property: Timing & Rules

 A property of like value is defined not on its quality or grade but its nature or characteristics.
 Subsequently, it means you can pick for a plethora of exchangeable real estate.
 For instance, you can exchange a vacant plot for a commercial building or residential land for industrial property.
 However, you cannot exchange real estate for other assets like machinery because they do not qualify as like-kind.
 Moreover, the property should be held for investment, not personal use, or resale.
 It is a factor that evokes two-year minimum ownership.

-To enjoy the benefits of a 1031 exchange, the replacement property must be of a greater or equal value.
-Therefore, identify real estate as a replacement for the asset you are selling within 45 days after the sale and ensure the exchange takes place and is finalized within 180 days.
+To enjoy the benefits, the replacement property must be of greater or equal value.
+Therefore, identify real estate as a replacement for the asset you are selling within 45 days after the sale and ensure the exchange is finalized within 180 days as outlined above.

 Three rules can be applicable when defining identification.
 You will have to meet any of the following:

 Types of 1031 exchanges for real estate investors

 There are three main types of 1031 exchanges used by real estate investors.
 Each of them has different conditions and requirements that must be followed.